KATY MARTIN is a visual artist whose work combines painting, photography and performance. She also makes films and videos.

-Her work has been exhibited at Galerie Arnaud Lefebvre (Paris); Fergus McCaffrey Gallery (New York and Tokyo); The Garage Art Center, The Museum of Modern Art, Anthology Film Archives, PPOW Gallery, The Vision Festival, The Clemente, The Narthex Gallery at Saint Peter’s Church, and The Tribeca Film Festival (New York); Alexander/Heath Contemporary (Virginia); The Philadelphia Museum of Art (Philadelphia); The Harvard Art Museums (Boston); GalerieForum Am Meer (Berlin); Green Dog Arts (Belfast); The Beijing Audiovisual Center, and The Art Museum of Shanghai University (China).
-In addition, her art has been featured in Bomb Magazine and the Danish journal, Katalog.
-Awards include a film preservation by Anthology Film Archives and a fellowship from the National Endowment for the Arts.
+She is affiliated with Galerie Arnaud Lefebvre (Paris).
+Her work has also been exhibited at Fergus McCaffrey Gallery (New York and Tokyo); The Court Tree Collective, The Garage Art Center, The Museum of Modern Art, Anthology Film Archives, PPOW Gallery, The Vision Festival, The Clemente, The Narthex Gallery at Saint Peter’s Church, and The Tribeca Film Festival (New York); Alexander/Heath Contemporary (Roanoke, VA); The Philadelphia Museum of Art (Philadelphia); The Harvard Art Museums (Boston); Galerie Am Meer (Berlin); and The Beijing Audiovisual Center and The Shanghai University Museum (China).
+Her art has been featured in Bomb Magazine and the Danish journal, Katalog.
+Awards include a film preservation by Anthology Film Archives, a fellowship from the National Endowment for the Arts, and a residency in the Chinese painting department at Shanghai University.

 Influences